genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v3/index.md

 - **TF affinity information (.tsv)**
     - File containing all the information for the transcription factors being analyzed.
 This includes the TF name, color, binding site definition, affinity reference data (optional), and minimum affinity (optional).
 - **batch motif input file (.txt)**
     - File containing PWMs to predict and score binding sites.
+This file can be obtained using `GenerateMotifDatabase`.
 - **PWM minimum score (float)**
     - `Default = 0.7`
     - PWM score required to predict a binding site.